Nine Dragon Head Festival, Lake Teachong, Korea 2001.

 Footprint variable, each unit 0.5 m dia. x 3.5 m.

-Meta-Diva is an environmental Sound Sculpture, designed for installation in a wetlands site.
-The work consists of a grouping of thirty individual units, each incorporating a solar powered digital audio ‘voice’ which emulates an element of the natural soundscape.
+Meta-Diva is an environmental Sound Sculpture, designed for installation in wetlands sites.
+The work consists of a grouping of thirty individual units, each incorporating a solar powered digital audio ‘voice’ which emulates an elements of the natural soundscape.

 Each unit contains a miniature digital audio chip, coupled to a digital timer, set individually so that each of the thirty units has a unique time signature.
 The audio chips contain short samples of natural history sounds, bird song, and insect song and frog voices.